MonolithOfficial/darkwire_gatsby/src/pages/top 10_metal_concept_albums_of_2000s/top 10_metal_concept_albums_of_2000s.md

 title: "Top 10 Metal Concept Albums of 2000s"
 author: "Monolith"
 content: "top_ten_dm_90s"
-desc: "Concept albums have, are and always will be an efficient way of looki ng at music from a different perspective.
-Maybe you can say more than you could' ve without the concept?
+desc: "Concept albums have, are and always will be an efficient way of looking at music from a different perspective.
+Maybe you can say more than you could've without the concept?
 Maybe you can tell a story in a more cinematic way?
-Yes, it's quite a feat to design a solid structure, so, here is the Top 10 of concep t albums from the 2000s that exceeded every expectation."
+Yes, it's quite a feat to design a solid structure, so, here is the Top 10 of concept albums from the 2000s that exceeded every expectation."
 views: 0
 commentsNumber: 0
 category: "Metal"